Bus depots of MTA Regional Bus Operations: Crosstown Depot

-The Crosstown Depot, also referred to as the Crosstown Annex Facility or Crosstown Paint Shop, is located at 55/65 Commercial Street near the intersection of Commercial and Box Streets in the neighborhood of Greenpoint, Brooklyn, on the southern shore of Newtown Creek (40.737072°N 73.957400°W).
+The Crosstown Depot, (formerly Greenpoint Trolley Depot), and also referred to as the Crosstown Annex Facility or Crosstown Paint Shop, is located at 55/65 Commercial Street near the intersection of Commercial and Box Streets in the neighborhood of Greenpoint, Brooklyn, on the southern shore of Newtown Creek (40.737072°N 73.957400°W).

 The first Crosstown Depot was opened in 1885 as a streetcar depot by the Brooklyn Heights Railroad, located at Manhattan Avenue between Box and Clay Streets.
 It later become part of the BRT/BMT system under the Brooklyn and Queens Transit Corporation (B&QT).
 The original depot consisted of a two-story brick building, with trolley loops at ground level used for turning trolleys.
 Around 1945, the depot was no longer used for streetcar operations.
 In September 1951, the old Crosstown Depot was sold by the Board of Transportation and used as a warehouse for a box manufacturer.
 On June 30, 1952, the depot was the origin point of an eight-alarm fire that killed at least one person and destroyed 15 buildings including the depot.